Choosing an SRS

 - Try adding your existing geospatial datasets to QGIS - open the layer

-to see what QGIS thinks their SRS is
+Properties to see what QGIS thinks their SRS is

 For more advice on appropriate map projections for different areas of the world, see ESRI’s help page Choosing a map projection